rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin - User Experience

 The desirable and implemented user experience is simple from a user perspective.
 A user logs in with Discord and is presented a start page.
-The start page shows all FoundryVTT instances that can be accessed.
+The start page shows all FoundryVTT instances that can be accessed by that user.

 ![](../discord-login/ux-discord-login-4.png)